WilliamQLiu/williamqliu.github.io/_posts/2019-03-26-ruby-rspec-tests.md

 * __rspec-rails__ - supports using rspec to test Ruby on Rails applications in place of Rails' built-in test framework

+## Relish

+RSpec is documented through executable examples on Relish: http:relishapp.com/rspec

+The examples are written in an "end-to-end" style demonstrating the use of various RSpec features in the context of executable spec files.
+If you want detailed documentation about a particular API or feature, use the API docs instead.

+## Cucumber

+__Cucumber__ provides executable documentation and provides reports indicating whether the software behaves according to the specification or not.

 ## Test Driven Development (TDD)

 BDD's parent is test-driven development (TDD), which means we work in a red-green